 Global Community: Recognizing we are part of a global family that seeks peace and justice in all places, we work to center the witness of diverse voices across the globe.

 EDITORIAL INTEGRITY AND INDEPENDENCE

-The Editor-in-Chief is responsible for the editorial content of Sojourners’ print and online publications, consistent with Sojourners’ mission.
-In the event of a conflict relating to content between the editorial staff and the Publisher, President, CEO, or Executive Director, the Editor-in-Chief makes the final decision.
+The Editor of Sojourners and the Editor of sojo.net are responsible for the editorial content of Sojourners’ print and online publications, consistent with Sojourners’ mission.
+In the event of a conflict between the editorial staff and the Publisher or President, the Editor of Sojourners and the Editor of sojo.net will make the final decision.

 Decisions about editorial content are the responsibility of Sojourners’ editorial team, free from the demands or influence of donors, advertisers, and organizational partners.
 Advertisements, donations, grants, or organizational partnerships for other purposes of Sojourners’ mission do not imply editorial endorsement nor do they have editorial influence.
 When Sojourners receives donations to support investigative or themed coverage, we will transparently identify the donor organization and maintain independent editorial control of the coverage.
 While our writers and editors will work collaboratively to bring the best writing forward, Sojourners’ editorial team makes final decisions over all content, headlines, and graphics.
 We do not offer a right of review before publication or allow any influence over editorial or artistic content or unauthorized distribution of content.